 a horizontal collage of images showing how to make salsa, blending onions, garlic, and jalapeño.

-Next, add the tomatoes then cilantro to the food processor.
+Next, add the tomatoes and then the cilantro to the food processor.
 Chop the cilantro and tomatoes in the food processor to your desired consistency.

 a horizontal collage of images showing how to make salsa, blending cherry tomatoes and cilantro.